juliemai16/data-analyst-portfolio/dashboards/marketing-insights/marketing-insights.md

 - Understand the effectiveness of marketing spend
 - Identify patterns in customer acquisition and retention
 - Improve decision-making on campaign targeting and budget allocation

+## 📌 Use Case
+Useful for marketing teams to assess campaign effectiveness and customer behavior over time.